Monte Carlo method: Physical sciences

 Monte Carlo methods are very important in computational physics, physical chemistry, and related applied fields, and have diverse applications from complicated quantum chromodynamics calculations to designing heat shields and aerodynamic forms as well as in modeling radiation transport for radiation dosimetry calculations.

+Statistical physics

+In Bayesian statistics, two classes of technique are commonly used to reconstruct unobserved parameters based on observed data.
+This plot shows the application of each to a two-dimensional toy problem.

 In statistical physics, Monte Carlo molecular modeling is an alternative to computational molecular dynamics, and Monte Carlo methods are used to compute statistical field theories of simple particle and polymer systems.
 Quantum Monte Carlo methods solve the many-body problem for quantum systems.

+Radiation material science

 In radiation materials science, the binary collision approximation for simulating ion implantation is usually based on a Monte Carlo approach to select the next colliding atom.
 In experimental particle physics, Monte Carlo methods are used for designing detectors, understanding their behavior and comparing experimental data to theory.
 In astrophysics, they are used in such diverse manners as to model both galaxy evolution and microwave radiation transmission through a rough planetary surface.
 Monte Carlo methods are also used in the ensemble models that form the basis of modern weather forecasting.